Early Childhood Education focusing on Science and Education for Sustainability

 In most cases you have lectures at the Department of Child and Youth Studies.
 See directions to the Department of Child and Youth Studies.

-You will also have a few lectures at the Department of Mathematics and Science Education.
+You will also have a few lectures at the Department of Teaching and Learning.

-See directions to the Department of Mathematics and Science Education
+See directions to the Department of Teaching and Learning

 Meet our students